bartosz-antosik/vscode-spellright/README.md

 `spellcheck-on` (alternative syntax: `spellcheck: on`)

 Forces turning spelling **ON** for the entire document despite global settings.
-Has higher priority than turning spelling off with both *InDoc* `spellcheck-off` command and `.spellignore` patterns.
+Has higher priority than turning spelling off with both *In-Document* `spellcheck-off` command and `.spellignore` patterns.

 ## Ignore file